SpecFlowOSS/SpecFlow/docs/Tools/Visual-Studio-Integration-Editing-Features.md

 ## Document Formatting

-Format document (in this case feature files) is also available.
-It re-indents code and fixes blank lines, comments, etc.
+Document formatting is also available.
+It automatically re-indents code and fixes blank lines, comments, etc.

+You can find this option under Edit->Advanced->Format document or alternatively use the Ctrl+K, Ctrl+D shortcut:

 ![Format document](/_static/images/format-doc.png)

-Below is a document which is not indented correctly:
+Below is a feature file document which is not indented correctly:

 ![Unformatted document](/_static/images/format-doc-before.png)